What matters most?

 Health Care Fraud and Abuse

-Our attorneys have extensive experience with all types of federal and state, criminal and civil, SEC, NASD, and NASDAQ investigations and enforcement actions, including those regarding insider trading, accounting issues, and mutual fund late trading and market timing.
-Similarly, our group also conducts internal investigations into corporate governance and breach of fiduciary duty issues.
-Ian Roffman is a former senior counsel at the SEC, and Jonathan Kotlier worked extensively with the SEC, NASD, and Massachusetts Division of Securities during his 12 years at the US Attorney’s Office; he also served on the Department of Justice’s Securities and Commodities Fraud Working Group.
+Our attorneys have extensive experience with all types of federal and state, criminal and civil, SEC, and FINRA investigations and enforcement actions, including those regarding insider trading, accounting issues, and mutual fund late trading and market timing.
+Our group also conducts internal investigations into corporate governance and breach of fiduciary duty issues.
+Ian Roffman is a former senior counsel at the SEC, and Jonathan Kotlier worked extensively with the SEC, FINRA, and Massachusetts Division of Securities during his 12 years at the US Attorney’s Office; he also served on the Department of Justice’s Securities and Commodities Fraud Working Group.

 False Claims Act and Government Contracts